huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

 ## Compare schedulers

 So far we have tried running the stable diffusion pipeline with two schedulers: [`PNDMScheduler`] and [`DDIMScheduler`].
-A number of better schedulers have been released that can be run with much fewer steps, let's compare them here:
+A number of better schedulers have been released that can be run with much fewer steps; let's compare them here:

 [`LMSDiscreteScheduler`] usually leads to better results: